Close Menu

 Honestly, my only real critique of the app and experience is the FlightScope Mevo app is starting to show its age a little bit.

-Not that it’s even all that old, but the user experience doesn’t feel quite as modern as it does on some of the apps of competitors like the R10, or even its big brother the Mevo Plus.
+Not that it’s even all that old, but the user experience doesn’t feel quite as modern as it does on some of the apps of competitors like the R10, or even its big brother the Mevo Plus and the newest Mevo, the Mevo Gen 2.

 Here’s the good news, though.

 You can now use the Mevo on the FS Golf App.
-This is the app the Mevo Plus uses, and it solves all of those critiques I’ve just laid out.
+This is the app the Mevo Plus and Gen 2 uses, and it solves all of those critiques I’ve just laid out.

 A nice feature was being able to adjust how information was presented to you.
 There are eight pieces of data you can get from the FlightScope Mevo: